AgentBluenote/Mozilla/javascript/oojs/tasks/object-basics/marking.md

 Call both `greeting()` methods to check that they log appropriate greetings to the console.

+"How would you make the code more DRY?": By creating a `cat` class in which to define the properties and method so they are only defined once, and then creating instances of that class.

 The code should look like this:

 ```